Meeting Agendas - click on "Meetings"

 The Coastal Erosion Hazard Area Board of Review, after a public hearing (Tuesday, May 28, 2013) on an application on behalf of the residents of Crescent Beach by the Town of Huron Coastal Erosion Administrator, Roger Gallant, granted a variance for the issuance of a "General Permit" allowing installation of alternative septic systems as allowed by the Town of Huron Septic Law, on properties on Crescent Beach.
 For more information, to view the Board's Resolution and the Permit, click on "News".

-Town Board - Regular Meetings
+Town Boards - Regular Meetings

-the first Tuesday meeting will not be held in the month of November, otherwise the only exception to the foregoing occurs when a National Holiday falls on a meeting day.
+the only exception to the foregoing occurs when a National Holiday falls on a meeting day.